SciML/DiffEqDocs.jl/docs/src/basics/faq.md

 LinearAlgebra.BLAS.set_num_threads(4)
 ```

-Additionally, in some cases Intel's MKL might be a faster BLAS than the standard
+Additionally, sometimes Intel's MKL might be a faster BLAS than the standard
 BLAS that ships with Julia (OpenBLAS).
 To switch your BLAS implementation, you
-can use [MKL.jl](https://github.com/JuliaComputing/MKL.jl) which will accelerate
+can use [MKL.jl](https://github.com/JuliaComputing/MKL.jl), which will accelerate
 the linear algebra routines.
 This is done via:

 ```julia